Skip to main content

 function ProductsPage() {

-// All search params are typed — no URL parsing, no casting:
+// Every search param is typed — no URL parsing, no manual casting

 const { page, category, q, sort } = Route.useSearch();